 Of course, all of the above sits on a sliding scale – more aggressive race orientated cyclocross bikes will sacrifice some security for a more nimble ride quality, whilst the closer they get to the adventure road category, the greater the stability on offer.

 Mud is almost inevitable in cross races, and cyclocross bikes are built with plenty of space between the tyres and the frame so that the wheels keep turning even when it collects on the bike during the race.
 This is evident around the forks, the chain stays and the seat stays and there’s also more space between the rear tyre and the seat tube and bottom bracket than on a road bike.

-Aluminium (with a carbon fork) is a popular frame choice, thanks to its combination of low weight and robust properties, but some pricey options come with a carbon frame.
+Aluminium (with a carbon fork) is a popular frame choice for lower end cyclocross bikes, thanks to its combination of low weight and robust properties, but more pricey options come with a carbon frame.

 To ensure grip in off-road conditions, a cyclocross bike will be fitted with wide tyres.
 The UCI, world cycling’s governing body, uses a formula which usually limits tyre width to 33mm for competitions, but many cyclocross bikes are sold with 35mm tyres for extra grip and stability.

 Tread patterns differ dependent on the conditions on the course.
 Hard or sandy conditions are usually tackled on file treaded tyres, as low rolling resistance is more important than grip.
 Once it starts to get wet or muddy, tyres with knobs come into their own, with the knob size and tread pattern increasing as the conditions become more sketchy to add more grip and mud-shedding capability.